AidanHT/Taskuere/README.md

 - Material-UI for the amazing component library
 - The React team for the excellent framework
 - MongoDB for the robust database solution
+- ChatGPT for making this beautiful README.md file 🙏🙏